section-engineering-education/engineering-education/content/articles/understanding-and-implementing-graphs-in-java/index.md

 - [Breadth-first traversal and its implementation](#breadth-first-traversal-and-its-implementation)

 ### Understanding graphs in java
 A graph data structure holds data related to a network of people or cities.
-It is made up of nodes that are vertices.
+It is made up of nodes known as vertices.
 The formation of the linkages is a connection of a vertex to another forming edge.

 There are several types of graphs, but the most common one is the directed acyclic graph (directed graph).
 It contains a set of connected vertices (V) and edges (E).

 #### Types of graphs
-Graphs come in many shapes and sizes, which are described below:
+Graphs come in many shapes and sizes described below:
 - Line graph: It shows how a particular attribute evolves.
 - Bar graph: It compares quantitative variables, such as the population of different cities or the proportion of the literate population across the country.

 #### Key terms
 Some terms are used, such as:
-- Edge: This is a line responsible for connecting two vertices to which they are linked together.
+- Edge: This is a line responsible for connecting two vertices linked together.
 We usually represent it with a line.
-- Vertex or node is a point formed when edges meet at an intersection.
+- Vertex or node: This is a point formed when edges meet at an intersection.
 It is a data representation.
 While designating a vertex, we usually employ a circle, and a name must be assigned.
 You need more than one node to create a graph.
 - Weight: According to a sticker somewhat on the side, it is an Edge.
 - Path: This method moves from one point in a series to the next.